mabdinur/starterprojectspring/README.md

 ```

 4. Create a RestController for FirstService
-5. Create a span to wrap the FirstServiceController
+5. Create a span to wrap FirstServiceController.firstTracedMethod()

 ```java
 import org.springframework.beans.factory.annotation.Autowired;